-If this is your first time looking for homes for sale in Sandpoint, we want you to feel comfortable about obtaining financing and applying for a home loan.
-It's really all about figuring out how much you can borrow and still comfortably make the payments.
-It's quite simple but can be stressful if you're a first time buyer.
+If this is your first time buying a home or even thinking about about obtaining financing and applying for a home loan.
+It's all about figuring out how much you can borrow and still comfortably make the payments.
+Sounds simple enough but it can be stressful if you're a first time buyer.
 Let's break it down.

 If you intend to buy any of this beautiful Sandpoint, ID real estate then you'll need to get your information together and begin searching for a lender.
 A fresh haircut and some new digs can provide a healthy a boost confidence and motivate you to take the first necessary steps.
 It's a totally optional step, of course.
 Defending your spending habits to a total stranger, while wearing sweatpants may come easier to some.
 Whether or not your loan is approved depends entirely on your credit rating.
 This is a pure numbers game.
 Walk into a bank wearing flippers, a Santa hat, and a monocle and if your credit score is over 720, you'll get a loan, probably with excellent terms.

 Before you even look at homes make sure you sit down with the lender and get preapproved for a home loan.
 This is more than just taking a quiz online and getting qualified for a mortgage payment.
 This is the actual process of going through a home loan application with a lender or mortgage broker.
 They will go over all of your finances, credit reports, income and debts to determine the best price range for your budget.